19hours/sg-statutes/Acts/State Courts Act.md

 ### State Courts

-3\.—(1) There shall be within Singapore the following subordinate courts called the State Courts with such jurisdiction as is conferred by this Act or any other written law:
+3\.—(1) There are within Singapore the following subordinate courts called the State Courts:

 (a) District Courts;

 (b) Magistrates’ Courts;

-(c) [Deleted by Act 27 of 2014 wef 01/10/2014]

-(d) Coroners’ Courts;
+(c) Coroners’ Courts;

+(d) Small Claims Tribunals;

-(e) Small Claims Tribunals.
+(e) Employment Claims Tribunals.

-[27/84]
+[Act 21 of 2016 wef 01/04/2017]

+(1A) The District Courts and Magistrates’ Courts have such jurisdiction as is conferred by this Act and any other written law.

-[Act 5 of 2014 wef 07/03/2014]
+[Act 21 of 2016 wef 01/04/2017]

 (2) The Small Claims Tribunals shall have such jurisdiction as is conferred by the Small Claims Tribunals Act (Cap.
 308) or any other written law.